KruxAI/ragbuilder-readme/README.md

 ### Example `.env` File

-Create a file named `.env` in the directory where you will run the `ragbuilder` command and add the following content, replacing the placeholder values with your actual keys and connection string:
+Create a file named `.env` in the directory where you will run the `ragbuilder` command and add the following content, replacing the placeholder values with your actual keys and connection string.
+Ensure not to use quoutes for keys or values

 ```env
 # Environment variables for the RagBuilder project